dacharyc/dcwebsite/content/posts/2019-07-12-choosing-the-best-writing-tool.md

 Most recently, I've used [Basecamp][29], [Pivotal Tracker][30], [Jira][31], [GitHub Issues/Projects][32] and [Trello][33] for project management and issue tracking.
 I'm partial to Jira, but they each have their quirks, and I'm basically just a worker bee using whatever the organization uses.
 But I do strongly believe having one of these tools in place helps organizations of all sizes stay organized and on-top of outstanding tasks, and using this type of tool is something I look for when interviewing.

 I also rely heavily on project management and issue tracking tools to provide transparency in an organization around workload and productivity.
-Working remotely requires an extra level of trust, and having a shared project management tool where other members of an organization can see the current workload broken down &#8211; and watch tickets progress through the columns &#8211; can help promote that trust.
-But there's a whole lot more I could unpack around this&#8230; I really need to write more about working remotely.
+Working remotely requires an extra level of trust, and having a shared project management tool where other members of an organization can see the current workload broken down - and watch tickets progress through the columns - can help promote that trust.
+But there's a whole lot more I could unpack around this...
+I really need to write more about working remotely.

 ## Collaboration tools